Fresh stimulus hopes drive FTSE to six-week high

 COFFEE HEAVEN

-Among the minority blue chip fallers, food producers were under pressure, with ingredients group Tate & Lyle (TATE.L) down 1.3 percent and AB Foods (ABF.L) off 0.4 percent, after French firm Danone (DANO.PA) issued a profit warning.
+Among the minority blue chip fallers, food producers were under pressure, with ingredients group Tate & Lyle down 1.3 percent and AB Foods off 0.4 percent, after French firm Danone issued a profit warning.
 Danone shares dropped 6 percent in Paris.

 Danone blamed the worsening economic climate in Europe, and several traders said they might still use brief rallies in the FTSE as an opportunity to take quick profits on stocks due to worries over the situation in Greece and Spain.

-Weakness on a read-across from a European company also impacted testing and inspection services firm Intertek Group (ITRK.L), down 0.9 percent, after the chief executive of Switzerland's SGS SGSN.VX was quoted as saying the company had to pare back its sales target due to the strong Swiss franc.
+Weakness on a read-across from a European company also impacted testing and inspection services firm Intertek Group , down 0.9 percent, after the chief executive of Switzerland's SGS was quoted as saying the company had to pare back its sales target due to the strong Swiss franc.